🍃🌼🍃

 🍃🌼🍃🌺🍃🌸🍃

-When I first began to explore biography work in connection to creating games, based on my reflections of playing with others throughout my life– I encountered the exceptional work of photographer Wendy Ewald.
-Two of her remarkable books, I Dreamed I had a Girl in My Pocket and Secret Games intrigued me.
+Based on my reflections of playing with others throughout my life, I began to explore biography work in relation to creating games.
+I serendipitously encountered the exceptional work of photographer Wendy Ewald; two of her remarkable books, I Dreamed I had a Girl in My Pocket and Secret Games really made an impression on me.
 I gratefully had the opportunity to interview Wendy for Feminist Media Studies.
 I learned a lot from Wendy’s heartfelt work with children of all ages, which was inspiring for me in the creation of educational game workshops I uniquely instructed for Cranbrook Kingswood Middle School for Girls, Ravinia Elementary School, Louisa May Alcott Elementary and Middle Schools, Urban Prairie Waldorf School, and the Chicago Park District.
 In these creative DIY game making sessions, we explored fairytales, fables, folklore and poetry together, in which the children were engaged to share their own life experiences, as part of the game making process.
 It was a cathartic experience for them to tell their own stories from a world of their making–the imagined and the real.
 Some of their tales were of awe and wonder, some brought up fears and concerns, while others were reminiscent of cherished times with others.
-These examples reflect the empowering nature of games and play.
+Additional playful activities included seasonal puppet plays that engaged younger children with celebrating the rhythms of nature, created for City Garden and Four Winds Waldorf Schools.
+These examplars reflect the empowering nature of games and play.

 Please enjoy an excerpt from our interview: